rikosintie/Ubuntu4NetworkEngineers/docs/KVM-Bridge.md

 - brctl has a rich set of tools for working with bridge interfaces
 - KVM supports [Open vSwitch](https://www.ppenvswitch.org)

+Why would you want to create a bridge interface with vlans?
+On the laptop that you carry around you probably wouldn't have a need to.
+But if you have an Ubuntu server setup in your lab you almost certainly will want to be able to segment your services.

+This tutorial is based of of the official Ubuntu documentation for [netplan](https://netplan.readthedocs.io/en/latest/single-nic-vm-host-with-vlans/).
+I modified the tutorial to fit my lab server.

 ### The VLAN Information

 - LAN (untagged) Network 192.168.10.0/24